stennety/mywebsite/_drafts/when-is-a-tester-not-a-tester.md

 ## Quality Engineering

 The return of the Software Tester!
-But this time, we are more likely to be called Quality Coach, or as I am Quality Engineer.
+But this time, we are more likely to be called Quality Coach, or, as I am, Quality Engineer.

 So, is Quality Engineer just another way of saying Tester?
 Maybe.
 I hope not.
 I've had some very interesting conversations about Quality Engineering with [Stu Crock](https://twitter.com/StooCrock "Stu Crock on Twitter"), [Neil Younger](https://www.linkedin.com/in/neil-younger/ "Neil Younger on LinkedIn"), [Jessica Bane](https://www.linkedin.com/in/jessica-bane-testing-mermaid/ "Jessica Bane on LinkedIn") and [Dan Ashby](https://twitter.com/DanAshby04 "Dan Ashby on Twitter").
 Full disclosure, I currently work with Dan at [Ada Health](https://ada.com/ "Ada Health Website").